RyanWarner/ryanwarner.github.io/_posts/2019-02-03-project-theming.md

   - mac
 ---

-Project theming helps me move efficiently between projects' windows and applications.
+Theming the tools I use everyday helps me move efficiently between projects' windows and applications.
 I can tell what project a particular instance of VSCode is without needing to read a word.

-Here's the things I do to help accomplish this.
-If you know of any other things I should add to this list, [let me know](https://twitter.com/attackrunryan).
+In this post, I will detail step by step instructions to theme VSCode, Mac Folder Icons, and Slack.
+If there are any tools you use not listed here, [let me know](https://twitter.com/attackrunryan).

-## VSCode per-workspace color overrides
+# VSCode per-workspace color overrides
 I use the product's branding for color choices.
 Here's the settings I use.
 You could take this much further, but I mainly use the `titleBar` and `statusBar`.

 ![VSCode Workspace Theming](/images/vscode-theming.png)